 In most cases, these are brushless electric motors.
-The motors are usually paired, each pair a set containing one clockwise (CW) and one counterclockwise (CCW) rotating motor.
+The motors are usually paired, each pair a set containing one clockwise (CW) motor partnered with one counterclockwise (CCW) rotating motor, though they may be sold individually.
 It is important when replacing them or building your own system to use the correct rotational direction in the correct position.
-This can get confusing, as the props are often designated CW or CCW based on which way they screw on, not which way they rotate—which is probably the opposite direction!
+This can get confusing, because the propellers are often designated CW or CCW based on which way they screw on, not which way they rotate—which is probably the opposite direction!

-Light UAVs use plastic props, which resist breaking on impact because they are flexible, and they are safer.
-Heaver models use carbon fiber or other more rigid materials (planes frequently use wood or nylon/glass).
-Carbon fiber props are dangerous, even deadly, and should be used only by experience pilots and well away from people.
+Light UAVs use plastic propellers, which resist breaking on impact because they are flexible, and they are safer.
+Heavier models use carbon fiber or other more rigid materials (planes frequently use wood or nylon/glass).
+Carbon fiber propellers are dangerous, even deadly, and should be used only by experienced pilots and well away from people.
 Unless extreme performance is a concern, the benefits of carbon fiber over plastic are marginal on multi-rotors.

 This is the radio controller.
 For an increasing number of tech toy and entry-level UAVs, the “transmitter” is simply the combination of a mobile app and a Wi-Fi-enabled tablet or smartphone (Parrot uses Wi-Fi control for all of its quadcopters).
 UAVs equipped with receivers, such as Spektrum and Futaba, can work with a range of transmitters.
 This allows the user to select the best fit, depending on what features they are looking for and what their budget might be.
-It should be noted: these tend to be proprietary, so with a Futaba receiver you'll probably need a Futaba transmitter.
+It should be noted: these tend to be proprietary, so with a Brand X receiver you'll probably need a Brand X or, at the very least, a Brand X-compatible transmitter.
 Systems that include a transmitter (as well as other basic accessories required for flying) are dubbed “ready-to-fly,” and are the simplest to jumpstart the beginner.

 When investing in a transmitter, generally, compatibility can be determined by referring to the specs for the receiver.
 It will need to support the same protocol as the receiver and support at least as many channels as the receiver requires.
 So, for example, a DSMX 4-channel receiver will work happily with a DSMX 6-channel transmitter.
 For advanced configurations, one also needs to consider secondary systems that will need to inter-operate with the transmitter, such as a telemetry radio.

-Transmitters can range anywhere from simply two-joystick jobs for remote control toys up to highly sophisticated pieces of electronics with advanced programming to support a myriad of aircraft configurations, expandable model memory, telemetry displays, audible feedback, and trainer ports.
+Transmitters can range anywhere from simple two-joystick jobs for remote-control toys up to highly sophisticated pieces of electronics with advanced programming to support myriad aircraft configurations, expandable model memory, telemetry displays, audible feedback, and trainer ports.
 In many ways, high-end transmitters are more complex than aircraft they fly.

-Once you transcend the toy category, GPS is pretty standard on multi-rotors.
+Once you transcend the toy category, GPS—often generically referred to as GNSS to include GLONASS and other systems—is pretty standard on multi-rotors.
 By providing (relatively) precise positional data, GPS enables flight modes including fixed hovering, auto return home, orientation control, and safety “bubbles” that limit how close the UAV can get to the pilot.
 GPS also provides an extra level of granularity to further enhance flight stability.
 UAVs that are equipped with GPS can generally fly without it, but will lose some of their autonomy.
 Thus, they are more dependent on the skills of the pilot to stay airborne.
 For GPS to work, a compass is also required to provide bearing, and compass calibration may involve a baroque but essential pre-flight routine.

-Optical flow, as applied to UAVs, is designed to do indoors close to the ground what GPS does outside at higher altitudes.
-It implements a camera taking high-frequency still images to keep track of its relative position, using a technique called “motion estimation.”
+Optical flow—known as Vision Positioning on DJI-based systems—is designed to do indoors close to the ground what GPS does outside at higher altitudes.
+In classic implementation, there is a camera taking high-frequency still images to keep track of its relative position, using a technique called “motion estimation.”
 Since current optical flow can only provide relative positional data within limited bounds, it will not give you full autonomous functions, such as return home, but does enable fixed hovering.
-In addition to optical flow, some systems, like DJI’s Vision Positioning, also feature an ultrasonic emitter and microphone to augment vision data à la sonar.
+In addition to optical flow, some systems, like DJI’s, also feature an ultrasonic emitter and microphone to augment vision data à la sonar.

 Although designed to promote indoor flying, optical flow does not enable safe operation near, or especially over, people.
 It relies on an unobstructed view of the floor (or other static surface) and with current systems is only good at heights up to 7' or so, which would put the UAV directly over the average person’s head, not to mention collide with many basketball players.
 Furthermore, Ultrasonic systems should not be used around animals with acute hearing, such as dogs, as the emissions are audible and can cause discomfort or be frightening.

 Telemetry is data about your flight—speed, altitude, battery voltage, etc. This can be viewed in several ways.
-The old-school way is via a display on the transmitter.
-In some cases, the telemetry will operate on its own radio system (900MHz ISM is common for this purpose), so a transmitter with a dedicated telemetry receiver or the ability to install one is required.
-More recent is OSD (on-screen display), an addition to FPV that superimposes the data over the video feed from the flight camera.
+The old-school way is via a display built into transmitter.
+In some cases, the telemetry will operate on its own radio system with a unique frequency, so a transmitter with a dedicated telemetry receiver or the ability to install one is required.
+More recent is on-screen display (OSD), an addition to FPV that superimposes select data over the video feed from the flight camera.
 In this case, an OSD module is required, through which the video feed will pass after leaving the camera, and before arriving at the video transmitter.